-\textbf{Fabric unfolding} mainly changes the fabric from an arbitrary crumpled configuration to a fully unfolded configuration.
-The prior fabric unfolding is based on heuristics and the extraction of some geometric features of the fabric, such as the corners and edges of the fabric \cite{triantafyllou2016geometric}, \cite{sun2014heuristic}, \cite{seita2018robot}, \cite{yuba2017unfolding}.
+Fabric unfolding mainly changes the fabric from an arbitrary crumpled configuration to a fully unfolded configuration.
+Prior work on fabric unfolding is based on heuristics and the extraction of some geometric features of the fabric, such as the edges \cite{triantafyllou2016geometric}, wrinkles \cite{sun2014heuristic, yuba2017unfolding}, and corners \cite{maitin2010cloth, seita2018robot} of the fabric.
 Then these features are utilized to determine the subsequent manipulation to make the fabric as smooth as possible.
-Recently, Reinforcement learning combines hard-coded heuristics \cite{seita2020deep} or expert demonstrations \cite{ganapathi2021learning} to fold fabric.
-Wu \emph{et al.} \cite{wu2019learning} introduce self-supervised learning into fabric unfolding to replace the role of expert demonstrations or heuristics.
-However, the fabric unfolding method based on the quasi-static manipulation may require numerous iterations and interactions before achieving a relatively smooth fabric.
+Recently, reinforcement learning combines hard-coded heuristics \cite{seita2020deep} or expert demonstrations \cite{ganapathi2021learning} to unfold fabric.
+Wu \emph{et al.} \cite{wu2020learning} introduce self-supervised learning into fabric unfolding to replace the role of expert demonstrations or heuristics.
+However, fabric unfolding based on quasi-static manipulation may require numerous iterations and interactions before achieving a relatively smooth fabric.
 This method's effectiveness can be hampered by the limited reach of a robotic arm and a single gripper's operational constraints, rendering the task impractical, particularly for intricate fabrics like T-shirts.
-Compared with quasi-static manipulation, dynamic manipulation establishes the momentum relationship of the object through the high-speed movement of the robotic arms.
-Then it operates the fabric to reach the target configuration \cite{lim2022real2sim2real}.
-Ha \emph{et al.} \cite{ha2022flingbot} propose a system based on self-supervised learning that dramatically increases the effectiveness of fabric unfolding by using high-speed fling action to smooth wrinkled fabric.
-Dynamic flings alone, however, cannot fully unfold complicated textiles, such as long-sleeved T-shirts.